pypa/hatch/docs/config/build.md

 ### Order of execution

-For each build target, build hooks execute in the order in which they are defined, starting with target-specific hooks.
+For each build target, build hooks execute in the order in which they are defined, starting with global hooks.

 As an example, for the following configuration:

 === ":octicons-file-code-16: pyproject.toml"

     ```toml
+    [tool.hatch.build.targets.foo.hooks.hook2]

     [tool.hatch.build.hooks.hook3]
     [tool.hatch.build.hooks.hook1]

-    [tool.hatch.build.targets.foo.hooks.hook2]
     ```

 === ":octicons-file-code-16: hatch.toml"

     ```toml
+    [build.targets.foo.hooks.hook2]

     [build.hooks.hook3]
     [build.hooks.hook1]

-    [build.targets.foo.hooks.hook2]
     ```

-When target `foo` is built, build hook `hook2` will be executed first, followed by `hook3`, and then finally `hook1`.
+When target `foo` is built, build hook `hook3` will be executed first, followed by `hook1`, and then finally `hook2`.

 ### Conditional execution